-When you buy digital currency on Luno (or on other platforms) it’s important to realise that:
+When you buy cryptocurrency on Luno (or on other platforms) it’s important to realise that:

 - You are buying from another person or multiple people (the counterparty)

-- There isn’t an unlimited amount of digital currency available at the current price
+- There amount of cryptocurrency available at the current price is limited.

 If the single buyer just says “I agree to buy 100 BTC at the current market rate” they will automatically buy all the bitcoin from all the sellers, some of it at $10,000, some of it at $1m.

-This might seem like an extreme example, but digital currencies are much, much smaller than other financial markets.
-Even relatively modest buy or sell transactions using digital currency could see the effect of slippage.
+This might seem like an extreme example, but cryptocurrencies are much, much smaller than other financial markets.
+Even relatively modest buy or sell transactions using cryptocurrency could see the effect of slippage.

 It is therefore crucial that you closely review the final price you are quoted when buying Bitcoin or Ethereum.
 We will always show you the price you will pay and the amount you will receive in return before you confirm the transaction — it is shown right at the top of the Luno app or screen.

-Exchange rates —on Luno and elsewhere— are always just indicative.
+Exchange rates are just a guideline.
 This is why we show you a confirmation screen before you complete a transaction.

-Occasionally during these runaway prices — up or down — we find that some customers are upset about the high price they paid (or the low price they received) for their digital currency.
+Occasionally during runaway prices — up or down — we find that some customers are upset about the price they paid or received.

-We want to make it clear: Luno doesn’t set the price and we don’t benefit from individual transactions that are higher or lower than the expected market price.
-Luno only levies a small fee for each successful transaction.
-The ‘higher’ or ‘lower’ values paid are a function of the market and is settled between these respective counterparties.
+Luno doesn’t benefit from individual transactions that are higher or lower than the expected market price.
+Luno only charges a small fee for each transaction to cover the costs of providing this service.
+Higher or lower prices are the result of supply and demand.

-Again, this is not just the case with Bitcoin, but with other financial instruments such as stocks, bonds, the housing market and so on.
-People who trade a lot of these instruments are very familiar with these dynamics and if you are not an experienced trader or investor, it’s very important that you familiarise yourself with this.
+This is the case with other investments such as stocks, bonds, real estate and so on.
+People who trade these are familiar with market dynamics.
+If you are not an experienced trader or investor, it’s important to familiarise yourself with this.

 Easy does it

-Some people say that when the market is buying (moving up) that you should sell and when it is selling (moving down) you should buy.
-We can’t and won’t give trading advice, but it’s important to highlight a few things:
+Some people say that when the market is moving up you should sell and when it is moving down you should buy.
+We can’t and won’t give trading advice.
+But it’s important to highlight a few things: